ECCC-ASTD-MRD/MIDAS-src/src/README.md

 ## Adding a new program or changing external dependencies

-Internal dependencies (the `use` statements in the programs and modules) are dealt with automatically by `cmake`.
+Internal dependencies (defined through the `use` statements in the programs and modules) are dealt with automatically by `cmake`.

 External dependencies however, that are needed at link time by the programs,